 - Tachycardia or other heart problems

-Buspirone can cause complications in dogs that have liver or kidney disease or dogs that are pregnant.
-Your veterinarian should also be aware of any other medications your dog is taking, as they can react poorly with buspirone.
+Buspirone can cause complications in dogs who have liver or kidney disease or dogs who are pregnant.
+Your veterinarian should also be aware of any other medications your dog is taking, as they can react poorly with this drug.

 Has your dog ever taken buspirone?
 Did it work?
 Let us know in the comments below!